ShrekshelleraiserCC/BIMG-Generator/README.md

 Compiled on Java 17 using
 [Apache Commons CLI](https://commons.apache.org/proper/commons-cli/) 1.5

 and [Apache Commons IO](https://commons.apache.org/proper/commons-io/) 2.11.

 ## Usage

 To use this program simply run it.
+If you want to use the CLI version, simply pass in any arguments.

 After you make changes in your setting push the refresh button in the top right to refresh the preview.

-The save preview button will save the current preview as an image, in the case of gifs this only saves the first frame.
+The save preview button will save the current preview as an com.shrekshellraiser.image, in the case of gifs this only saves the first frame.

-The save button will save the image in the specified format, matching the settings that are currently in the preview.
+The save button will save the com.shrekshellraiser.image in the specified format, matching the settings that are currently in the preview.